SuperDARN/rst/docs/user_guide/linux_install.md

 !!!
 Note
     **Make sure you successfully installed the ncurses library for your distrobution first.**
 You can find the latest release at: http://cdf.gsfc.nasa.gov/
-For macOS it is also available through macports, as are all listed dependencies

 For Opensuse you will need to make a symlink lcurses library to libncuses (recommended) or modify the CDF Makefile.

 Now go to the [Installation](#installation)